nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **Q**: How do I obtain the NUSMODS links to my NUSMODS timetable?

 **A**:
  1) Visit the [NUSMODS website](https://nusmods.com/) in your browser.
 If you do not already have a NUSMODS timetable saved in your browser, you can create a new one.
-Else, you will be brought to your saved NUSMODS timetable.
+Else, you will be brought to your saved NUSMODS timetable.<br>
  2) Click on the red "Share/Sync" button located at the bottom right of the page.
 ![](images/NUSMODS_step2.png)<br>
  3) Click on the red copy icon next to the NUSMODS link in the pop-up box.